Physical Literacy and Fundamental Movement Skills

 Promoting Physical Literacy

-We are pleased to be a partner in PLAY Central, a new group aimed at promoting physical literacy in our community and central Alberta.
+We are pleased to be a partner in PLAY Central, a group aimed at promoting physical literacy in our community and central Alberta.

 Canadian Sport for Life (CS4L)